pgsentinel/pgsentinel/README.md

 `shared_preload_libraries` in postgresql.conf, means that a server restart is needed to add or remove the module.

-When `pgsentinel` is enabled, it collects the history of session activty:
+When `pgsentinel` is enabled, it collects the history of session activity:

  * It's implemented as in-memory ring buffer where samples are written with given (configurable)